 THERE IS A LOOMING CRISIS in affordable rental housing.
 It will affect the country sociologically, politically and economically.

 For market-rate apartment developers and owners, these are the best of times.
 Vacancies are low.
 Rents are rising.
 Demand exceeds supply.
 Perhaps brightest from their perspective, the market is being flooded with so-called value-add institutional capital.
 This capital is being used to acquire and upgrade older rental properties.
 As a result, rents increase, property values rise, and investors are happy.

 Unfortunately, the low- to moderate-income renters are being left behind.
 Because newly developed multi-family rental units are usually in the upper reaches of the rental rate spectrum, that increased supply is well beyond their ability to afford.
-As rents are increased by $100 to $200 per month, many existing tenants can no longer afford to stay.
+As rents are increased by even $100 to $200 per month, many existing tenants can no longer afford to stay.